MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/kerberos-policy/maximum-tolerance-for-computer-clock-synchronization.md

 *GPO_name*\Computer Configuration\Windows Settings\Security Settings\Account Policies\Kerberos Policy\

 #### Default values
 The following table lists the actual and effective default policy values for the most recent supported versions of Windows.
-Default values are also listed on the policy???s property page.
+Default values are also listed on the policy' property page.

 |Server type or GPO|Default value|
 |-----------|---------|